zydezu/mpvconfig/README.md

 ### 2025-06-25

-- FIX: fix splitUTF8 in `modernX.lua`, splitting CJK characters in the clickable description properly
+- FIX: fix splitUTF8 in `modernx.lua`, splitting CJK characters in the clickable description properly
 - FEAT: create autosubfontchange.lua, which changes the subtitle font depending on the language detected in the subtitles

 ### 2025-06-24